lentil32/vpn-with-ad-filtering/README.md

-# [DEPRECATED] Use this instead: https://github.com/lentil32/wireguard-with-adguard
+# This repository is DEPRECATED.
+Use this instead: https://github.com/lentil32/wireguard-with-adguard

 ## Installation